Person smiling and looking down at their tablet.

 • Claims history

-How does workers’ comp work in Tennessee?
+How does workers’ comp insurance work in Tennessee?

 Workers' compensation insurance covers the cost of medical care for work-related injuries and occupational diseases.
 It also provides partial wage replacement while employees are recovering and unable to work.
 The injured employee must see an authorized treating physician to receive benefits.